It Looks Fun, But Does it Really Work?

 Traction is a term used by orthopedic and chiropractic doctors to describe any treatment that pulls or lengthens the spine apart (as opposed to squishing it together).

 A healthy spine has full, firm, and resilient disk tissues that allow for complete range of motion.
-This is ideal.
-But after sitting all day in an office or car; after exercising and rotating the spine at only 20% of its full potential; and after years of poor posture caused by designer shoes; it’s very likely that some of your disks are not in great shape.
+That is ideal.
+But after sitting all day in an office or car, after exercising and rotating the spine at only 20% of its full potential, and after years of poor posture caused by designer shoes, it’s very likely that some of your disks are not

 Maybe your discs are just inflamed, but maybe they’re bulging, herniated, thinning, compressed, or worse!
 This is not meant to scare you, but spinal disc problems are so common that you ought to think about it.
 Better yet, do something about it!